grocerycrud/documentation/2.x/enterprise/grocery-crud-enterprise-laravel-8-installation.md

     $output = $crud->render();

-    return $this->_show_output($output);
+    return $this->_showOutput($output);
 }</code></pre>

-<strong>Step 11.
-Enjoy ❤️</strong>
+## Celebrate

-Don't forget to celebrate your installation.
-Take a break and drink some coffee ☕ , tea or water and enjoy the power of Grocery CRUD Enterprise at your project!
+Don't forget to celebrate your installation 🎉.
+Take a break and drink some coffee ☕ tea or water, you deserve it!

+After that short break enjoy the power of Grocery CRUD Enterprise at your project!
+From now one with few lines of PHP you can get a full working CRUD for your project 🤗

 In case you have issues with the installation also consider to check the most common mistakes of Grocery CRUD here: <a href="https://youtu.be/X0gnDD0qTS8" target="_blank" rel="noopener noreferrer">https://youtu.be/X0gnDD0qTS8</a>.
 This video has examples for Codeigniter framework but you can follow the same instructions for Laravel framework as well.